durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 There are two responses to this concern:

-1.
+### 1.
   I don't care.
 All I care about is choosing the most probable unexplored square.
-So as long as the output of the neural network is a strictly increasing function $f$ of the actual probability, our choice of most probable next square is unchanged.
+So as long as the output of the neural network is a strictly increasing function $f$ of the actual probability, our choice of most probable next square is unchanged and our algorithm stays the same.

   $$
   max(\{ p(x_{i, j}) | x_{i, j} \in unexplored \}) = max(\{ f(p(x_{i, j})) | x_{i, j} \in unexplored \})
   $$

-  And our algorithm stays the same.

-2.
+### 2.
   If you're really invested in this question, there is a way to make sure that the neural network's output corresponds to its internal probabilities and not just some monotonic function of them.

   The output of a neural network depends on the loss function that it is trained with.
 Essentially, this is the function used to determine the difference between the correct probability distribution and the one the NN produced.
 It tells the algorithm how 'incorrect' the NN is, and the algorithm tries to minimize it.